cover photo of Mt Fuji by Daniel Hehn

 Sometimes I forgot it was the side of a volcano.
 There was actually very little to look at, except stubborn tuffs of tiny plants and flowers here and there.
 Otherwise it was red rock all around.

 On the way, many people were resting on the side, sucking on their oxygen cans.
 Altitude sickness affects people differently and being fit or young isn’t a guarantee against it.
 I’ve heard it described as kryptonite to Superman – life draining.
 And I remember my mom’s stories of her trip to Tibet, where she spent most of the time lying down, feeling terrible and this is a Migraine Warrior, no stranger to debilitating conditions.
 So to be honest, I too wondered how I would respond.
-Thankfully I wasn’t, reaching the 8th station as the sun was setting.
+Thankfully I was just fine, reaching the 8th station as the sun was setting.
 And my tummy grumbling in protest.

 The Rest before the Last Push

 For me, the hardest part was the final climb.
-Getting up at 2am wasn’t the problem; I had slept for nearly six hours.
+Getting up at 2AM wasn’t the problem; I had slept for nearly six hours.
 It was the cold and the trail was crowded and narrow.
 With so many more people joining the climb then to see the sunrise, the going was very slow and often I was just waiting to move.

 The Final Climb